kylebgorman/swipe/README.md

 If you do not wish to have make use of Python support, you can install the binary only by issuing

-    make c; make installc
+    make c installc

 Linux: All the large libraries should be available as packages if you're using a "modern" distro.
-For instance, on a current Debian/Ubuntu system (Ubuntu 9.04, "Jaunty Jackalope", kernel 2.6.28-13-generic), I ran (as superuser):
+For instance, on a Ubuntu system (Ubuntu 9.04, "Jaunty Jackalope", kernel 2.6.28-13-generic), I ran (as superuser):

     apt-get install liblibblas-dev liblapack-dev libfftw3-dev libsndfile1-dev swig